neilsly/WVDWorkshop/2 - Configuring Azure AD Connect with AD DS.md

 5. On the Select Groups dialog window, type **Domain Admins** and Select **OK**.

    >**Note**: This account will be used during the host pool creation process for joining the hosts to the domain.
-Granting Domain Admin permissions will simplify the lab.
+Granting Domain Admin permissions will simplify the workshop.
 However, any Active Directory account that has the following permissions will suffice.
 This can be done using [Active Directory Delegate Control](https://danielengberg.com/domain-join-permissions-delegate-active-directory/).

    ![In the next window, we will add this user to the Domain Admins group.](images/addusertodomainadmins.png "Add user to Domain Admins group")